stacknerd/ioBroker.msghub/docs/modules/MsgStorage.md

-# MsgStorage (MsgHub): persist and load the message list
+# MsgStorage (Message Hub): persist and load the message list

-`MsgStorage` is a small helper that saves and loads MsgHub data using ioBroker’s file storage.
+`MsgStorage` is a small helper that saves and loads Message Hub data using ioBroker’s file storage.
 In practice it usually persists **the full message list** (for example `Array<Message>`) into a single JSON file so messages survive adapter restarts.